PaulStapel/PaulStapel.github.io/content/about-me/about-me.md

 ### Currently working on
 I'm currently following four courses at Utrecht University:
-* Databases
+* Data structures
-* Fluid dynamics
+* Electrodynamics
-* Structure of Matter
+* Groups and Rings
-* Real Analysis.
+* Probability theory

 \
 On the side, I work on this blog and write articles for our student society in [de Vakidioot](https://www.a-eskwadraat.nl/Vereniging/Commissies/vakid/) (BEWARE: Dutch!).